bbcdabao/componentsbrz/websocketbrz/README.md

     ```java
       /**
        * Session framework abstract base class.
        * It is an abstract class used to initialize access to websocket sessions and receive messages.
        * When there is a session come in, the subclass will be created.
        * The ISessionFactory factory subclass is responsible for creating.
        */
-      public abstract class AbstractSessionServer {
+      public abstract class AbstractSessionServer {}
-      }

       /**
        * Get your WebSocket message to send out.
        * Its subclass forms a websocket sending module.
        * There will be independent thread scheduling to obtain websocket messages and then send them.
        * You can implement its interface, return a message, and then the component will schedule and
        * send asynchronously.
        * This is just one of the ways to send websocket messages.
        */
       public interface IGetMsgForSend {
           /*
            * get one WebSocketMessage for send
            */
-          WebSocketMessage<?> getMsg() throws Exception;
+          WebSocketMessage <? > getMsg() throws Exception;
       }

       /**
        * Register IGetMsgForSend.
        * It calls back regGetMsgForSend in the
        * "public void onAfterConnectionEstablished(WebSocketSession session, IRegGetMsgForSend regGetMsgForSend)"
        * interface and is used to register the "IGetMsgForSend" sending module.
        */
       public interface IRegGetMsgForSend {
           /**
            * Register interface that frame used to get web socket message for send
            * @param getMsgForSend
            * @throws Exception
            */
           void regGetMsgForSend(IGetMsgForSend getMsgForSend) throws Exception;
       }

       /**
        * Session factory interface.
        * It will implement the automatic loading function inside the ISessionServer object created.
        */
       public interface ISessionFactory {
           /**
            * Get link session
            * @return
            * @throws Exception
            */
-        AbstractSessionServer getSession(Map<String, String> queryMap) throws Exception;
+          AbstractSessionServer getSession(Map < String, String > queryMap) throws Exception;
       }
     ```

     - Java websocket factory example code